Lille Strandstræde 8: 18th century

-The site was formerly part of a much larger property, comprising present-day Lille Strandstræde 8, Nyhavn 41-49 and Toldbodgade 1-3, This large property was listed in Copenhagen's first cadastre of 1689 as No. 28 in St. Ann's East Quarter and belonged to tanner Villum Lydersen at that time.
+The site was formerly part of a much larger property, comprising present-day Lille Strandstræde 8, Nyhavn 41-49 and Toldbodgade 1-3.
+This large property was listed in Copenhagen's first cadastre of 1689 as No. 28 in St. Ann's East Quarter and belonged to tanner Villum Lydersen at that time.

-The property was later divided into a number of smaller properties.
+The property was divided into a number of smaller properties in around 1740.
+The property now known as Lille Strandstræde 7 belonged to Jacob Lindemann in 1731.
 The present building on the site was most likely constructed for merchant Andreas Bodenhoff some time before 1757, but then as a two-storey, half-timbered building with a facade crowned by a central gabled wall dormer.
-The property was listed in the new cadastre of 1756 as No. 103 in St. Ann's East Quarter and now now owned by the Garrison Church (then referred to as Herre Zebaoths Kirkes).
+The property was listed in the new cadastre of 1756 as No. 103 in St. Ann's East Quarter and now owned by the Garrison Church (then referred to as Herre Zebaoths Kirkes).
 The church's rectory was located at present-day Store Strandstræde 18.
-This property continued all the way through the block and its rear side was thus located approxumately opposite No. 103 (Lille Strandstræde 8).
+This property continued all the way through the block and its rear side was thus located approximately opposite No. 103 (Lille Strandstræde 8).

 The distillery

 The property was later acquired by distiller Eskild Hallesen.
 The two-storey building was heightened with two storeys in 1786.
 The exterior walls were at the same time reconstructed in brick on all sides except towards the yard.
 A communal "quarter well", frequented by residents of the surrounding neighborhood without access to a private well, was located in the courtyard.

 Hallesen's property was home to a total of 30 residents in six households at the time of the 1787 census.
 The owner resided in one of the dwellings with his wife Anna Sophia Datter, their three children (aged one to seven), one male servant and one maid.
 David Clausen, an instructor in navigation, resided in the building with two sisters and one maid.
 Valentin Koye, a retired army major, resided in the building with two unmarried daughters and one maid.
 Hans Degn, a ship captain, resided in the building with his wife Maren.
 Johan Frederik Keyser, registered as a pennesnider, resided in the building with his wife Rebecca, their three children (aged two to five), two male servants and one maid.
-Hans And.Gastner, a workman at the Glass Company, resided in the building with his wife Elsabeth, their two daughters (aged three and eight) and one lodger.
+Hans And Gastner, a workman at the Glass Company, resided in the building with his wife Elsabeth, their two daughters (aged three and eight) and one lodger.